proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 - Window splitters.
 - Complex charts.

-And all other stuff supported by the currently used framework (about 11Mb JavaScript code!).
+And all other stuff supported by the currently used framework, which is about 11Mb JavaScript code!.

 So the next step was quite clear.
 I need to write reusable widget library providing all that functionality.

 ## Writing complex components/widgets.

+The set of required widget was quite clear, so this was more of a trial and error phase to find convienient APIs and data structures for Rust.

 It's no secret that sometimes you have to build your Rust code from scratch because the compiler won't let you do it the way you